 Roman Numerals.
 For most purposes, it is preferable to compose the Roman numerals from sequences of the appropriate Latin letters.
-However, the uppercase and lowercase variants of the Roman numerals through 12, plus L, C, D, and M, have been encoded for compatibility with East Asian standards.
+However, the uppercase and lowercase variants of the Roman numerals through 12, plus L, C, D, and M, have been encoded in the Number Forms block (U+2150..U+218F) for compatibility with East Asian standards.
 Unlike sequences of Latin letters, these symbols remain upright in vertical layout.
 Additionally, in certain locales, compact date formats use Roman numerals for the month, but may expect the use of a single character.